anvk/Pine/README.md

 **routes** - array of route objects.
 Please refer to the documentation below for further details.
 **port** - port where for the web service
 **verbose** - there will extra logging messages printed if true
-**processRequest** - callback which will be executed for every web service request.
+**defaultCallback** - callback which will be executed by default for every web service request.
 Please refer to the documentation below for further details.

 #### Route object